MinRegret/TigerControl/README.md

 ### Quick install (excluding PyBullet)

-Clone the directory and use pip or pip3 to set up a minimal installation of TigerControl, which excludes PyBullet control problems.
+Clone the directory and use pip or pip3 to set up a minimal installation of TigerControl, which excludes PyBullet control environments.

 ```
     git clone https://github.com/MinRegret/tigercontrol.git